doetools/cuda_opt_by_example/cpp/README.md

 ```

-16. ellipsis in function/class template parameter.
+16. Ellipsis `...` in function/class template parameter.
 When put to the left of the parameter, it indicates a pack.
 When put to the right of the parameter, it indicates an expansion.
 This [link](https://learn.microsoft.com/en-us/cpp/cpp/ellipses-and-variadic-templates?view=msvc-170) has a good introduction.

 ```cpp

 ```

-16. Weird terminologies and their counterpart (less weird).
+17. Weird terminologies and their counterpart (less weird).
     `lvalue` -- locator value, named variable with identifiable address
     `rvalue`-- opposite of `lvalue`, unnamed objects, like constant 5
     `&` -- reference of `lvalue`